 Correct answer: They can not only sterilize bottles but also plates, food supplement bowls, breast pumps, adult cups, bowls and chopsticks,etc. and if it is a UV sterilizer, it can also sterilize masks, keys, mobile phones, towels, stuffed toys, baby clothes and so on.
 This depends on the design and capacity of the bottle sterilizer.

-Correct answer: The steps for operating a bottle sterilizer are much more effortless than boiling water.
+Correct answer: The steps for operating an electric bottle sterilizer and dryer are much more effortless than boiling water.

 Although boiling water is an effective sterilization method, it is a bit far-fetched to say that the operation is more convenient than a bottle sterilizer.